Sailing to Grand Turk, Turks and Caicos

 We then called all three of the Turks and Caicos Customs phone numbers in the pilot book and none of them worked.
 Considering it was a Saturday we expected a bit of difficulty.

-Eventually the guys went to the Commercial Dock where the security guard called a Customs Official who drove over to clear us all in.
-After all was said and done the whole clearing process took ½ hour and it was very easy.
+Eventually, the guys went to the Commercial Dock where the security guard called a Customs Official who drove over to clear us all in.
+After all was said and done the clearing process took ½ hour and was very easy.

 Simon and Kyle returned to the boat explaining that the area was dead!

-With no restaurant options, we decided to up anchor and motor over to the large vessel anchoring area on front of the town.
+With no restaurant options, we decided to up anchor and motor over to the large vessel anchoring area in front of the town.